rsm-wew068/research-paper/paper_translated.md

 ![Figure 13: Cost-Benefit Logistic Function](images/figure13.png)
 *Figure 13: Logistic function showing the relationship between marketing cost and repurchase probability improvement*

 Continuing from our analysis and understanding of each customer group's CLV in the previous stage, we will select logistic functions suitable for each group's characteristics, testing different cost amounts and observing the repurchase probability improvement situation of customer groups.
-First, using the R2 customer group as the marketing target, with marketing tool cost (assumed 10 yuan), marketing tool expected benefit (assumed to increase next period's purchase probability to 0.75), we estimate the expected return for this group.
-The results show, as shown in Figure 14, that the group's average expected return is -10.262 yuan, with overall effect quite unsatisfactory.
+First, using the R2 customer group as the marketing target, with marketing tool cost (assumed 10 NTD), marketing tool expected benefit (assumed to increase next period's purchase probability to 0.75), we estimate the expected return for this group.
+The results show, as shown in Figure 14, that the group's average expected return is -10.262 NTD, with overall effect quite unsatisfactory.
 We suggest only targeting customers with positive returns for subsequent marketing plan targets.
 We can still select many marketing targets with large expected returns from R2, finding that among the R2 customer group, 258 people have expected returns greater than zero, using these as marketing plan targets.
-The expected return for these 258 people can reach 6,464 yuan.
+The expected return for these 258 people can reach 6,464 NTD.

 ![Figure 14: R2 Customer Group Expected Returns](images/figure14.jpg)
 *Figure 14: Expected return analysis for R2 customer group showing negative average returns but positive returns for 258 customers*

 ### 4.6 Simulation and Optimization

 According to the explanation of selecting marketing tools and business assumptions in the previous stage, we will then conduct extensive calculations for each customer group, but only find customers with positive returns in each customer group for cost-benefit analysis of marketing tools.
-As shown in Figure 15, we can see that if we conduct marketing plans targeting the S1 customer group, we can also achieve good results, with total expected returns reaching approximately 80,914 yuan in profits.
+As shown in Figure 15, we can see that if we conduct marketing plans targeting the S1 customer group, we can also achieve good results, with total expected returns reaching approximately 80,914 NTD in profits.

 ![Figure 15: Customer Group ROI Analysis](images/figure15.jpg)
-*Figure 15: Return on investment analysis showing S1 customer group achieving 80,914 yuan in expected profits*
+*Figure 15: Return on investment analysis showing S1 customer group achieving 80,914 NTD in expected profits*

 ### 4.7 Decision Solutions